Arizona Zoning Intelligence

 Water availability is an increasingly central factor in Arizona land use decisions.
 The Groundwater Management Act and the 2023 restrictions on new assured water supply determinations in the Phoenix Active Management Area have introduced a de facto growth constraint that interacts with traditional zoning and subdivision review.
 Developers must demonstrate a 100-year assured water supply for new subdivisions, making water availability a threshold question that precedes conventional zoning analysis in many Maricopa County entitlement cases.

-Recent Zoning Activity in Arizona
+Recent Zoning Insights in Arizona

 Recent meetings with zoning keywords detected by ZoneWire across Arizona.
 Subscribe to get all alerts in real time.